keith-turner/accumulo-website/_posts/blog/2021-06-21-external-compactions.md

  * Even out hotspots where a few Tablet Servers have a lot of compaction work.
 External compactions allow this work to spread much wider than previously possible.

-The External Compaction feature in Apache Accumulo version 2.1.0 adds two new system-level processes, and new configuration properties.
-The new system-level processes are the Compactor and the CompactionCoordinator.
+The external compaction feature in Apache Accumulo version 2.1.0 adds two new system-level processes and new configuration properties.
+The new system-level processes are the Compactor and the Compaction Coordinator.

  * The Compactor is a process that is responsible for executing a Major compaction.
 There can be many Compactor’s running on a system.
-The Compactor communicates with the CompactionCoordinator to get information about the next Major compaction it will run and to report the completion state.
+The Compactor communicates with the Compaction Coordinator to get information about the next Major compaction it will run and to report the completion state.
- * The CompactionCoordinator is a single process like the Manager.
-It is responsible for communicating with the Tablet Servers to gather information about queued External compactions, to reserve a Major compaction on the Compactor’s behalf, and to report the completion status of the reserved Major compaction.
-For external compactions that complete when the tablet is offline, the coordinator buffers this information and reports it later.
+ * The Compaction Coordinator is a single process like the Manager.
+It is responsible for communicating with the Tablet Servers to gather information about queued external compactions, to reserve a Major compaction on the Compactor’s behalf, and to report the completion status of the reserved Major compaction.
+For external compactions that complete when the Tablet is offline, the Compaction Coordinator buffers this information and reports it later.

 ## Details

-Before we explain the implementation for External compactions, it’s probably useful to explain the changes for Major compactions that were made in the 2.1.0 branch before external compactions were added.
+Before we explain the implementation for external compactions, it’s probably useful to explain the changes for Major compactions that were made in the 2.1.0 branch before external compactions were added.
 This is most apparent in the tserver.compaction.major.service and table.compaction.dispatcher configuration